Best Native Grasses for Bird Cover and Beneficial Insects

 Conclusion

-Native grasses are among the most practical habitat plants a yard can include.
-They provide bird cover, support beneficial insects, and help restore a more balanced yard ecology with relatively little intervention once established.
-The best results come from matching species to site conditions, leaving structure in place through winter, and combining grasses with other native plants.
-In that arrangement, native grasses do not stand alone.
-They become part of a larger system that is quieter, more resilient, and more useful to wildlife.
+The best results come from choosing the right species for your site, leaving structure in place through winter, and combining native grasses with wildflowers and shrubs.
+In that kind of planting, native grasses do more than look natural.
+They become part of a living system that is quieter, stronger, and far more useful to wildlife.

 Discover more from Life Happens!